 - CDC Interim Guidance for Businesses and Employers

 Are energy personnel and services considered essential?

 On December 9, 2020, the National Governors Association (NGA) published a report on supporting an equitable distribution of COVID-19 vaccines.
 NGA also sent a memorandum to Governors and their Energy Advisors on March 25, 2020, highlighting three areas where Governors can support the energy sector during the pandemic response.
 NGA revised the letter on December 15, 2020.
 The three items identified are:

 - Ensure critical energy infrastructure employees can be identified and credentialed in the event of a shelter in place order

-- Critical infrastructure workers may need priority access to testing, PPE, and cleaning supplies
+- Critical infrastructure workers may need priority access to vaccine distribution, testing, PPE, and cleaning supplies

 - Waivers for fuel carrier standards and commercial driver’s licenses may be needed to move critical utility supplies